The Modern Cloud Data Warehouse

 A quality data warehouse will be capable of performing fast queries, delivering a high level of data output, and being configured for maximum flexibility to meet an organization’s unique needs.
 It should also be able to provide a ‘bird’s eye’ view of data, as well as granular analysis at a more detailed level.

 What exactly is the difference between a traditional data warehouse and a modern cloud data warehouse?
-For starters, cloud data warehouses are becoming much more common while traditional data warehouses are being used less frequently.
+For starters, cloud data warehouses are growing in popularity and use, while traditional data warehouses are being used less frequently.
 But there are other key distinctions that differentiate one from the other, both in the way they’re used and the features and structures they offer.

-Finally, the third tier acts as the client interface layer.
+3. Top Tier: Finally, the third tier acts as the client interface layer.
+This is where user interaction with the data takes place.
 On this tier, high-level data analysis, querying, reporting, and data mining are all possible.

 Traditional data warehouses can be virtually composed of separate databases or use a data mart model, wherein data is collected from a range of systems specific to lines of business, such as finance.
 There’s also the enterprise data warehouse model, wherein the data warehouse contains an aggregate of all data pertaining to the entire organization.

-While the traditional data architecture was the de facto method for many years, more data warehouses are moving to the cloud.
+While the traditional data warehouse architecture has been the de facto method for many years, a growing number of organizations are moving their warehouses to the cloud to leverage their more dynamic and scalable capabilities.
 Not only do these modern cloud data warehouses not follow the structures outlined in the previous section, but each individual cloud data warehouse platform offers a completely different structure and feature set.

 Modern Cloud Data Warehouse Architecture

 Modern cloud data warehouse architectures may look different from one platform to the next, but they’re all designed to meet the same core need — managing all types of data, unique workloads, and advanced analysis.
 Each component of the modern cloud data warehouse is designed to integrate closely to serve IT, analytics, data science, or engineering teams.
-And while they may differ in their overall designs, most modern cloud data warehouse architectures include a converged database, self-service ingestion services, support for machine learning, spatial processing, and SQL, and multiple options to simplify data analysis without having to move the data.
+And while they may differ in their overall designs, most modern cloud data warehouse architectures include:

 Benefits of a Cloud Data Warehouse

-Wondering whether the transition from a traditional data warehouse to a modern cloud data warehouse is worthwhile for your organization?
+Wondering whether the transition from a traditional data warehouse to a modern cloud data warehouse is worthwhile for your organization’s needs?
 Low-overhead cloud-based solutions have made the transition process seamless, but there are five additional benefits of making the switch:

 Expanded Data Access

 Data stored in a modern cloud data warehouse can be accessed and analyzed from anywhere, providing data analysts and company stakeholders with real-time insights from the full range of data sources.
+This can help democratize data access and use across teams, quickening time-to-data for faster business-driving insights.
 In today’s business environment, fast analysis enables more streamlined decision-making and less waste.

 Ease of Maintenance